Jako/PDFResource/core/components/pdfresource/docs/readme.txt

 PDFresource
 ===========

-PDFresource is a MODX Revolution extra that converts resources to PDF files on saving the resource using mPDF (http://www.mpdf1.com/).
+PDFresource is a MODX Revolution extra that converts resources to PDF files using mPDF (http://www.mpdf1.com/).

 Usage
 -----
-Install via package manager and change the default options in the system settings.
+Install via package manager, assign the needed template variables to the resource that should be converted.
+Change the default PDF options in the system settings or on resource base in a template variable.

 Documentation
 -------------